AhmedUZaki/Eng.-Mohamed-Hammad-AI-Recommendations/README.md

 ***Notice***

 > **Each resource follows the article in which the source was nominated,
-> Make sure you read it carefully before starting the curriculum**
+> Make sure you read it carefully before starting the curriculum.**

 ### Content